mrkamin/ToDoList/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

+### Prerequisites

+- Use `git clone https://github.com/mrkamin/ToDoList/tree/To-Do-list-Intractive` to clone the repository using the HTTPS link into your local machine

+### Setup

+- `cd` into your local repository

+### Install

+- `npm install` - Installs the necessary dependencies

+### Usage

+- Open the index file and enjoy

 ## Authors